Background

 - Promote the inclusion of unpaid carers and carer perspectives in health and care research.

-- Support and connect researchers, practitioners, and carers to develop impactful, co-designed research.
+- Support and connect carers, researchers and practitioners to develop co‑designed, impactful research.

-- Build skills and capacity among members to undertake carer-related and carer-inclusive studies.
+- Build skills and confidence among members to undertake carer‑related and carer‑inclusive studies.

-- Deliver locally relevant, member-prioritised projects that address gaps in evidence (for 2025, the focus is on young carers).
+- Deliver locally relevant, member‑prioritised research that address gaps in evidence

 Project Activity